vangelov/Injineer/README.md

 ```

 When you want a new details view controller instance you just use the object returned from  productDetailsViewControllerProvider().
 This is the only place where the framework interferes with your code organization as you need to inject a block which returns the instance you want in this case.
-However, you are just adhering to a convention, not using other code or libraries.
+However, you are just adhering to a convention, not importing other code or libraries in your view controllers.

 #### Circular dependencies

 They are usually a code smell and Injinner does not support them out of the box but you can still have them if you want.
-Suppose you also have you have the following case:
+Suppose you have the following dependencies:

 ```Objective-C